modelscope/modelscope/README.md

 ## Setup Local Python Environment

-Also you can setup your local python environment using pip and conda.
-We suggest to use [anaconda](https://docs.anaconda.com/anaconda/install/) to create your python environment:
+One can also set up local ModelScope environment using pip and conda.
+We suggest [anaconda](https://docs.anaconda.com/anaconda/install/) for creating local python environment:

 ```shell
 conda create -n modelscope python=3.7
 conda activate modelscope
 ```

-Then you can install pytorch or tensorflow according to your model requirements.
+PyTorch or TensorFlow can be installed separately according to each model's requirements.
 * Install pytorch [doc](https://pytorch.org/get-started/locally/)
 * Install tensorflow [doc](https://www.tensorflow.org/install/pip)

-After installing the necessary framework, you can install modelscope library as follows:
+After installing the necessary machine-learning framework, you can install modelscope library as follows:

-If you only want to download models and datasets, install modelscope framework
+If you only want to play around with the modelscope framework, of trying out model/dataset download, you can install the core modelscope components:
 ```shell
 pip install modelscope
 ```